 For more information about the academic component, visit this webpage.
 The rules and requirements relating to the academic component of training can be found in Part 2 of the Bar Qualification Manual.

 The vocational component covers a range of subjects to ensure that you acquire the specialist skills, knowledge of procedure and evidence, attitudes and competence to prepare you for becoming a barrister.
-It is currently satisfied by completing the Bar Professional Training Course (BPTC).
-In order to enrol on the BPTC, you must be fluent in English, be a member of one of the Inns of Court, and have passed the Bar Course Aptitude Test.
+It is satisfied by completing a Bar training course.
+In order to enrol on a Bar training course, you must be fluent in English, be a member of one of the Inns of Court, and have passed the Bar Course Aptitude Test.

 During the vocational component, students must also attend qualifying sessions with their Inn of Court.
 These are professional development events of an educational and collegiate nature which are arranged by or on behalf of an Inn.

 If you successfully complete the vocational component of training, you are Called to the Bar by your Inn.
 However, you may not practise as a barrister until you have completed the pupillage/work-based learning component.

 For more information about the vocational component, visit this webpage.
 The rules and requirements relating to the vocational component of training can be found in Part 3 of the Bar Qualification Manual.

 In order to be authorised to practise as a barrister, you must first undergo a period of work-based, practical training under the supervision of an experienced barrister.
 This is known as pupillage, and those who are currently undergoing pupillage are called pupils.
 Obtaining a pupillage is very competitive.